coderdojo-linz/coderdojo-workshop-planner/README.md

 + Zoom meetings had to be created
 + The info had to be displayed at the CoderDojo website

-If one mentor wanted to change something about his workshop, all these steps had to be repeated.
+If one mentor wanted to change something about their workshop, all these steps had to be repeated.
 It costed a lot of hard work and nerves.

 > ### What does the CoderDojo Workshop Planer do?